Yogarine/crayta-stub-generator/README.md

 ## Usage

-Run `vendor/bin/create-crayta-stubs` from your project dir, or `create-crayta-stubs` if installed publicly, to generate the stubs.
+Run `vendor/bin/create-crayta-stubs` from your project dir, or `create-crayta-stubs` if installed globally, to generate the stubs.
 They will be placed in the `stubs` subdirectory of the current working directory.